Bodily Injury Liability Insurance: What It Is And What It Covers

 How Is Bodily Injury Liability Coverage Different From Property Damage Liability Coverage?

 Liability coverage has two components: bodily injury liability and property damage liability.
 Both coverages are required by law in most states.

 - Property damage liability coverage helps pay for damage you cause to another person's vehicle or property.
 For example, if you hit someone else's car, mailbox or front porch with your car, property damage liability coverage may help pay to repair their property.
 And, like bodily injury liability, most states require you to carry a minimum limit of property damage liability coverage.

 - Bodily injury liability coverage helps pay for another person's expenses if you injure them in a car accident.
-This type of coverage typically helps cover someone else's medical bills.
+Remember, this type of coverage typically helps cover someone else's medical bills.

 If you need help understanding your state's bodily injury liability coverage limits, talk to a local agent.
 They can help you customize a policy and choose limits that fit your personal needs.